leangjia/blender_docs/manual/interface/annotate_tool.rst

    Click multiple times to create multiple connected lines.
    The current polygon is finished when :kbd:`Esc` is pressed.
 Annotate Eraser
-   Click and drag to remove lines drawn previously.
+   Click and drag to remove lines.
    The eraser has a *Radius* setting found in :menuselection:`Tool Settings --> Eraser`.